Toyota Soarer: Fourth generation (2001–2005)

 With the Z40 series Soarer, design and production synergies culminated in the development of a single shared design configuration for both the Soarer and Lexus models, unlike the previous generations.
 The rise of Lexus as Toyota's premium worldwide marque also contributed to the design focus on the Lexus model configuration rather than a separate Toyota-branded series of Soarer coupes.
 On July 26, 2005, Lexus was introduced in Japan with the 2006 SC 430 TSOOH in its lineup.
-The debut of Lexus and the SC 430 coincided with the conclusion of Toyota Soarer sales.
+The debut of Lexus and the SC 430 coincided with the conclusion of Toyota Soarer sales, after 6,486 examples had been sold with Soarer badging.